 3rd Row and Column Filled In (Below)

-The four sections of the chart filled in (Below)
+The four sections of the chart are filled in (Below)

 7. Full chart with tape.
 Once you are happy with your chart carefully remove the tape.